Gains for the euro + Losses for the yen = One happy Cyclopip!

 Given the current market environment, I think this setup is ripe for the picking.
 We all know the yen will be facing strong resistance now that the G7 has vowed to step in in case it appreciates too much.
 But lately, the yen’s strength actually hasn’t been much of an issue.

 Just the other day, we saw broad yen weakness as USD/JPY’s strong rise spilled over to yen crosses.
-Rumors that the Fed may normalize monetary policy after it ends QE2 in June has been spurring risk appetite and punishing the yen.
+Rumors that the Fed may normalize monetary policy after it ends QE2 in June have been spurring risk appetite and punishing the yen.

-At the same time, focus has slowly shifted away from Portugal’s debt problems to the possibility of an ECB rate hike.
+At the same time, the focus has slowly shifted away from Portugal’s debt problems to the possibility of an ECB rate hike.
 With the ECB highly expected to raise rates soon, market players will probably think twice about selling the euro ahead of the ECB’s interest rate statement next Thursday… which means it’s unlikely that the euro will sell off sharply before then!

 But there are still risks involved… otherwise, I would bet the farm on this trade!
 Ireland will be publishing its stress test results later today, and if Irish banks fail to satisfy the markets with their results, the euro may weaken.